rnplett/optionApp/Readme.md

 ## Financial market libraries

+NOTE: I just reorganized my folders and broke a number of paths that need fixing.
+Please consider these scripts as educational and not a library to use out of the box.

 The libraries in this repo are a combination of code I've found in other repos and my own.
 Once they start generating a lot of income for me I may keep them a little more privately but I hope they can be helpful for people who are dabbling in python automation of trading activities.

 #### API libraries